 - How many procedures have they actually done?

-- How long have they been in vein practice?
+- How long have they specialized in treating venous disease?

 - Did they switch from another specialty (possibly where they were burned out)?

 Just accepting that a doctor is board certified is not enough.
 If they specialized in pathology or proctology or ear, nose and throat disorders would that be OK with you?

 Would you want a foot doctor to operate on your heart?